Meet the Board

 Cindy has served as a director with Four Corners Rocky Mountain Farmers Union since 2011, including serving as president.
 Growing up on a berry farm in Minnesota, Cindy has been a lifelong farmer.
 With her husband Mike, she operates Arriola Sunshine Farm north of Cortez.
 She began selling at the Cortez Farmers Market in 1987 and continued to raise leaf lettuce and other products from a market garden for 25 years.
 They also have raised heritage turkeys and at one time had 200 laying hens.
 Currently Cindy and Mike manage a flock of 35 registered Navajo-Churro Sheep.
 Practicing holistic grazing planning, they have witnessed a doubling in the productivity in their pastures.
 They believe that managing with a whole-farm approach is essential to the success in today’s changing world.

-Mike Nolan, Board Member
+Mike Rich, Board Member